-You can certainly do a high altitude trek in Nepal during August.
-This is a better time to do a high altitude trek than during February or March.
+You can undoubtedly do a high-altitude trek in Nepal during August.
+This is a better time to do a high-altitude trek than February or March.
 However, you can expect some snowfall in the higher elevations, but this should melt quickly due to the warmth and humidity.
-We do receive some precipitation for a few days every month.
+Nevertheless, we do receive some precipitation for a few days every month.

 Dangers/Inconveniences of trekking in Nepal during August.

 Trekking trails can be muddy and slippery.
 Be careful of wet roots while trekking through forests.
 Leeches can be a nuisance when it is raining or in moist areas.
-Landslides can be dangerous; walk briskly with utmost caution when you come across landslide areas on the trail.
+Landslides can be dangerous; walk briskly with utmost caution when you cross landslide areas on the trail.
 DO NOT stop to take photos in the middle of the landslip area.
-Instead, if two or more of you take turns to cross the landslide area while the other person looks out for falling rocks.
+Instead, two or more of you cross the landslide area while the other person looks out for falling rocks.

 Leeches can be significantly irritating while trekking in Nepal during the monsoon.
-For prevention, you can make a small pouch of rock salt and chewing tobacco mixture.
+For prevention, you can make a small pouch of rock salt and chewing tobacco.
 You can dab the bag on the leeches when they get on your boots, clothes, or you.
-You need to dip the bag in water to moisten it is more efficient this way.
+You need to dip the bag in water to moisten it more efficiently.
 Some people burn leeches or use Dettol or regular salt.
 However, the rain can wash them off, making rock salts and chewing tobacco mixture superior.

 Thunder and Lightning storm